 Istanbul metro map is easy to read, yet see below how to get to and from most popular touristic points in Istanbul.
 The map you see below shows European side of Istanbul where most tourist attractions are.

 To see the entire metro system in Istanbul click on the map below.
 Take a closer look at it in a new window and find stops you need besides major tourist destinations.
+The complete map shows underground metro, tram and on the ground metrobus lines.

 (!)
 Metro in Istanbul is safe and cheap.
 It expands every day.
 Take advantage!